-To select the correct size Paraglider Wing, use this Flight Weight Calculator! (below)
+To select the correct size Paraglider Wing, use the below Flight Weight Calculator.

-Flying with an oversize wing in windy conditions or growing thermals has a greater potential to cause partial or dangerous full wing collapse during flight, and making for a rough and un-enjoyable Flight.
+WARNING: Flying an oversize wing in windy conditions or growing thermals has a greater potential to cause partial or dangerous full wing collapse during flight, and making for a rough and un-enjoyable Flight.

-Flying with an under-size wing increased your Decent rate and Flight speed, some experienced PPG pilots prefer an under sized wing to increase there ground flight speed, an under-size wing also slightly reduces the effect and feel of wind and thermals buffering during windier days &/or cross country flights.
-This should be considered if your engine fails or stalls and you can't restart, as it is your Wing that will bring you safely back to earth, although distance from a clearing, wind, weather and other factors play an important part in your glide angle back to the ground.
+On the other hand, Flying an under-size wing increases your Flight speed & Sink rate, experienced acro PPG pilots prefer an under sized wing because it increase there flight speed, an under-size wing also reduces the effect and feel of wind and thermals buffering during windier days &/or cross country flights.
+That should be considered if your engine fails or stalls and you can't restart, as it is your Wing that will bring you safely back to earth, although distance from a clearing, wind, weather and other factors play an important part in your glide angle back to the ground.

 NOTE: A larger capacity PPG engine does NOT make you fly faster, it is the wing that sets your flight speed, an engine only gives you the ability to gain altitude and maintain level flight.
 General rule of thumb, the heavier your flight weight the more thrust required to assist with an easier launch and maintain level flight, usually a larger capacity engine produces more thrust, also usually making launching easier and safer by assisting a pilot to gain altitude easier and faster to clear approaching obstacles without the engine over revving, thus creating less noise pollution for the general public, a quiet engine makes flying more pleasurable.